xaviergmail/xlib/README.md

     return default_info
 end

+hook.Add("PlayerInitialSpawn", "SampleAddonHook", function(ply)
+    SAMPLEDB:InitPlayer(ply)
+end)

+hook.Add("SAMPLEDB:PlayerReady", "SampleAddonHook", function(ply)
+    -- Player's `sample` database unique ID is now ready for use by scripts that require it! print("Player", ply:Nick(), "successfully loaded from database with ID:", ply.SAMPLEDB_ID, "Luck:", ply.SampleInfo.luck) end)

+--[[

+    THESE UPCOMING TWO HOOKS ARE REQUIRED TO GET GDBC WORKING!
+    "GDBC:InitSchemas", "GDBC:Ready"
+    Read the sample code below for more information.

+    The rest of this file (above) is only for documentation purposes and should
+    be replaced with your own implementation.

+]]

 -- Workaround for GM.Think to get called even with no players on the server -- Required for MySQLOO Query callbacks to be processed.\
 -- Enable this if you want need to load information from the database